 Why 20 Cigarettes Per Pack?
 Know the Real Strategy for Cigarette Packaging

 The idea of a 20-cigarette pack didn’t happen by accident.
+In most countries, 20 cigarettes per pack is the most commonly used standard size.
+Over time, it has become a global cigarette packaging industry norm.
 It’s a balance between practicality and affordability.
 Here are some reasons why 20 became the standard size:

 - Convenience: A pack with 20 cigarettes is compact and easy to carry.
 It’s a manageable number for smokers who might consume a pack in a day or over several days.